Skip to content

 The Apache web server is among the most popular web servers in the world.
 It’s well-documented and has been in wide use for much of the history of the web, which makes it a great default choice for hosting a website.

-Install Apache using Ubuntu’s package manager, apt
+Install Apache using Ubuntu’s package manager, apt:

-sudo apt update sudo apt install apache2
+sudo apt install apache2

-command, these operations are executed with root privileges.
+Since this is a sudo command, these operations are executed with root privileges.
 It will ask you for your regular user’s password to verify your intentions.

-will tell you which packages it plans to install and how much extra disk space they’ll take up.
-Press Y
+Once you’ve entered your password, apt will tell you which packages it plans to install and how much extra disk space they’ll take up.
+Press Y and hit ENTER to continue, and the installation will proceed.

 Adjust the Firewall to Allow Web Traffic